How to get your company on WikipediaBy Jacob McKimm

-3 steps to earn a Wiki page for your organization
+6 steps to earn a Wikipedia article for your organization

-Genuine and credible news coverage from national media outlets, such as an article in The Washington Post, a segment on Fox Business or an interview with Bloomberg, is essential.
+Genuine and credible news coverage from national media outlets, such as an article in The Washington Post, a segment on Fox Business, or an interview with Bloomberg, is essential.
 The more references from credible news sources you put on your Wikipedia page, the better chance you have of getting your company on the site.
-Wikipedia has a strict rule against original research, so don’t cite material written or distributed by someone directly connected to you (such as a PR firm or your own company).
+Wikipedia has a strict rule against original research, so don’t cite material written or distributed by someone directly connected to you or the company (such as a PR firm).
 Stick with sources from the news media, and make sure to reference these sources throughout the Wikipedia page.

-This means that your product or service must have an effect on a nation or the world at large.
-This can be active, such as releasing a new product, or passive, such as having clients across the globe in a significant part of the economy (e.g., staffing services).
-Simply releasing something new doesn’t cut it; it must have an impact on society.
+This means that your product or service must have an impact on an entire country or the world.
+This can be active, such as a well-known product, or passive, such as having clients across the globe in a significant part of the economy (e.g., staffing services).
+Simply releasing something new doesn’t cut it; it must affect a large number of people.

 Getting a Wikipedia article is a big boost for your company’s profile.
 However, it takes effort and time.
 Learn the three important requirements you must meet in order to have a Wiki page.
 If you feel that your company is Wiki-worthy, and you haven’t been able to procure the third-party media articles Wikipedia requires, a PR firm can help you.
 For additional information, read Axia Public Relations’ e-book “Learn Media Relations from the Media” for some tips to get your company the coverage you desire.

 Clients love Jacob’s speed.
 Jacob is an inbound marketing-certified webmaster.
 He earned an integrated communications degree from Florida State College at Jacksonville.
 Jacob joined Axia PR as an intern in August 2015 and earned his way into a critical role at our PR agency.